 When I had a cold as a child, my mother put a little Vicks VapoRub under my nose to help me breathe more easily.
 Does this really work?

-Answers from Jay L. Hoecker, M.D.
+Answer From Jay L. Hoecker, M.D.

-Vicks VapoRub doesn't relieve nasal congestion.
-But the strong menthol odor of VapoRub tricks your brain, so you feel like you're breathing through an unclogged nose.
-By contrast, decongestant tablets and nasal sprays sold over-the-counter may narrow blood vessels in the lining of your nose, leading to reduced swelling in your nasal passages.
+Vicks VapoRub — a topical ointment made of ingredients including camphor, eucalyptus oil and menthol that you rub on your throat and chest — doesn't relieve nasal congestion.
+But the strong menthol odor of VapoRub may trick your brain, so you feel like you're breathing through an unclogged nose.
+By contrast, decongestant tablets and nasal sprays sold over-the-counter may narrow blood vessels in your nose's lining, leading to reduced swelling in your nasal passages.

-VapoRub has drawbacks other than its ineffectiveness as a nasal decongestant.
-It's unsafe for any use in children under 2 years of age.
-In adults and children 2 years and over, use it only on the neck and chest.
+VapoRub has drawbacks in addition to its ineffectiveness as a nasal decongestant.
+It's unsafe for any use in children under 2 years old.
+In adults and children age 2 and older, use it only on the neck and chest.

-- Pappas DE, et al. The common cold in children: Management and prevention. http://www.uptodate.com/home.
-Accessed Nov.
-9, 2016.
+- Pappas DE.
+The common cold in children: Management and prevention. https://www.uptodate.com/contents/search.
+Accessed June 6, 2019.

 - Camphor.
 Natural Medicines. https://naturalmedicines.therapeuticresearch.com.
-Accessed Nov.
-9, 2016.
+Accessed June 7, 2019.